Security Tools

 Several legitimate reasons explain a location mismatch:

-2. Mobile networks: Carriers like Verizon, T-Mobile and AT&T route all mobile traffic through centralised gateways, so your IP appears to originate from the gateway city.
+2. Mobile networks: Carriers like Verizon, T-Mobile and AT&T route all mobile traffic through centralised gateways.

-3. Corporate VPN or proxy: If your device connects through a company network, the IP shown is your company's egress IP, not your local connection.
+3. Corporate VPN or proxy: If your device connects through a company network, the IP shown is your company's egress IP.

-Can you fix it?
-If you're a business and your IP shows wrong location data, you can submit a correction request to MaxMind, IP2Location and ipinfo.io — they maintain the major databases used by most tools.
-Home users generally cannot influence their IP's registered location, as that's controlled by the ISP.
+If you're a business and your IP shows wrong location data, you can submit a correction request to MaxMind, IP2Location and ipinfo.io.

 What is reverse DNS and why does it matter?+

-Reverse DNS (rDNS) is the process of mapping an IP address back to a hostname, using PTR records in the Domain Name System.
-While regular DNS maps hostname → IP, reverse DNS maps IP → hostname.
+Reverse DNS (rDNS) maps an IP address back to a hostname using PTR records in DNS.

-• Server identification: A reverse DNS lookup on a mail server IP often returns the server's hostname (e.g. mail.example.com), which is critical for email deliverability.
-Many mail servers reject messages from IPs without a valid PTR record.
+• Email deliverability: Many mail servers reject messages from IPs without a valid PTR record.

-• Network investigation: When you see an unfamiliar IP in access logs, rDNS often reveals whether it belongs to a search engine bot (crawl.googlebot.com), a CDN node (cloudflare.com), or an ISP's infrastructure.
+• Network investigation: rDNS reveals whether an IP belongs to a search engine bot, CDN node, or ISP infrastructure.

-• Security research: Reverse DNS names can reveal VPN providers, hosting companies and suspicious infrastructure patterns.
+• Security research: Reverse DNS names can reveal VPN providers, hosting companies and suspicious patterns.

-Our tool uses Google's DNS-over-HTTPS API (dns.google) to perform PTR lookups, which is reliable, fast and works without any API key.
+Our tool uses Google's DNS-over-HTTPS API (dns.google) to perform PTR lookups reliably.

 What does the ISP type classification mean?+

-Our tool classifies every IP address into one of five ISP types based on the organisation name and ASN:
+Our tool classifies every IP into one of five ISP types:

-🏠 Residential ISP — A standard home internet connection (Comcast, BT, Deutsche Telekom, etc.).
-Low risk score.
-Most e-commerce customers come from this category.
+🏠 Residential ISP — Standard home internet (Comcast, BT, Deutsche Telekom).
+Low risk.

-🏢 Business ISP — A corporate leased line or business broadband.
-Slightly elevated risk as bots and scrapers may use business IPs, but most are legitimate.
+🏢 Business ISP — Corporate leased line or business broadband.
+Slightly elevated risk.

-☁️ Cloud Hosting — A datacenter or cloud provider IP (AWS, Google Cloud, Azure, DigitalOcean, Hetzner, OVH, etc.).
+☁️ Cloud Hosting — Datacenter or cloud provider (AWS, Google Cloud, Azure, DigitalOcean).
 Medium-high risk.
-Real users rarely have datacenter IPs — this category is common for bots, scrapers, and server-based automation.
+Common for bots and scrapers.

-🔴 VPN Provider — An IP belonging to a known VPN service (NordVPN, ExpressVPN, etc.).
+🔴 VPN Provider — Known VPN service (NordVPN, ExpressVPN).
 High risk.
-The actual user's location and identity are concealed.
+Real user location concealed.

-This classification is more actionable than a raw ISP name — it tells you what kind of entity is behind the connection, which is what fraud prevention, marketing and security teams actually need to know.
+This classification tells you what kind of entity is behind the connection — which is what fraud prevention and security teams actually need.

 How do I use the comparison mode and what can it tell me?+

-Before/after VPN: Look up your IP without and with a VPN to confirm the VPN is masking your real location and ISP correctly.
+• Before/after VPN: Confirm the VPN is masking your real location and ISP correctly.

-CDN verification: Check whether traffic is being served from the expected CDN PoP for a given region.
+• CDN verification: Check whether traffic is being served from the expected CDN PoP.

-Traffic analysis: In web analytics, compare the ISP types of two audience segments to understand whether one is disproportionately bot or datacenter traffic.
+• Traffic analysis: Compare ISP types of two audience segments to identify bot traffic.